Skip to content

 Hemp fleece

-Sustainability is the central issue of our generation.
-That is why there are constantly new developments to make our Making life more ecological.
+Sustainability is the central topic of our generation.
+That is why there are constantly new developments to make our Make life more ecological.
 Of course, this also applies to the packaging trade.

 One innovation, for example, is the insulation of food in the shipping department with (but not vegan) virgin sheep's wool.
 The Sheep wool has very good insulating properties and also has a heat-regulating effect.
-This makes it particularly suitable for shipping goods that need to be cooled.
-As a natural product, it can then be disposed of in the household compost.
+It is therefore particularly suitable for shipping goods that need to be cooled.
+As a natural product, it can be disposed of in the household compost afterwards.
 (Hemp fleece is a suitable, vegan counterpart).

 We have reusable shipping containers to thank for another development.
-These are very stable and sturdy Plastic boxeswhich can be used up to 1000 times.
-The special feature: Filling material is no longer necessary here, as the goods can be secured inside with special holders and are thus protected against knocks.
+These are very stable and sturdy Plastic boxes, which can be used up to 1000 times.
+The special feature: Filling material is no longer necessary here at all, because the goods can be fastened inside with special holders and are thus protected from impacts.

-Similar to wood wool Straw used as upholstery and filling material.
-Another innovation from New York is Fungal tissuethat grows into any desired shape and could therefore become interesting for shipping.
+Similar to wood wool is also Straw used as upholstery and filling material.
+Another innovation from New York is Fungal tissue, which grows into any desired shape and thus could become interesting for shipping.

-Frequently asked questions about filling material for parcels answered
+Frequently asked questions about the filling material of packages answered

-What can you generally use as filling material for parcels?
+What can you generally take as filling material for packages?

-The following filling materials are generally used for the secure shipping of goods and parcels:
+Generally, mainly the following filling materials are used for safe shipping of goods and packages:

 • Foam foil